Here’s a tried-and-true tactic I’ve been using for years to build my stable of good paying gigs.

 Keep your eyes peeled for terms like “presenting,” “performances,” “programming,” etc – organizations securing money for these objectives are the ones you want to target.

-(COVID UPDATE: For organizations that have already received their funding but are currently unable to host live performances, some are allocating those funds to booking “virtual” performances.)
+(COVID UPDATE: For organizations that generally receive funding but are currently unable to host live performances, some are allocating those funds to booking “virtual” performances.)

 Once you’ve found a good source of information, try going back through 2-3 years of announcements, as the grantees can change from year to year, and all are potentially relevant.